-Literacy Lab 6
+Literacy Lab 6 Semester or Year

 This program is designed to improve student's literacy strategies.
 Students work on fluency, vocabulary, grammar, writing, and comprehension skills based on their need.
-The length of this course, semester or year, varies with each student.
+The length of this course, semester or year, varies with each student and their academic needs.

-Math Lab 6
+Math Lab 6 Semester or Year

 Students will build confidence in mathematical skills and receive support to help them achieve success in their core math course.
+The length of this course, semester or year, varies with each student and their academic needs.

-Music 6
+Music 6 Semester